link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 As long as the **secret key** remains protected and undisclosed, external entities cannot forge or tamper with tokens.

-This approach also addresses the availability aspect of **User Session**:
+This approach addresses the availability aspect of **User Session**:

-- By sharing the secret key with other services, tokens can be validated locally—no need to query a central authenticator.
+- By sharing the secret key with other services, tokens can be validated locally.
+There is no need to query a central authenticator.
-- For instance, the `Identity Service` can distribute the key to the `User Service`.
+- For instance, the `Identity Service` can distribute the key to the `Business Service`.

 ```d2
 shape: sequence_diagram